 Auctions are a popular means of selling real estate, particularly when demand is high.
 As a result of the boom in real estate commencing in the 1990s and the strong sellers market this reflected, a range of practices arose which were detrimental to consumers.
 These included practices such as ‘dummy bidding’ at auctions (which is now prohibited), over quoting by agents to secure listings and under quoting of properties well below the actual selling price (‘bait’ advertising).

-Measures have been introduced to address ‘bait’ advertising, including additional measures commencing in January 2014 prohibiting representations as to the likely selling price that must not exceed 110% of the price agreed with the vendor.
-In addition, an agent must not represent the likely selling price using words or symbols - for example, expressions such as "$400,000+" or "mid-$400,000's" are prohibited from 1 January 2014.
+Since 2014, measures have been taken to address ‘bait’ advertising, including additional measures prohibiting representations as to the likely selling price that must not exceed 110% of the price agreed with the vendor.
+In addition, an agent must not represent the likely selling price using words or symbols - for example, expressions such as "$400,000+" or "mid-$400,000's" are prohibited.
 See S24A(2) of the Land and Business (Sale and Conveyancing) Act 1994 (SA).

 The legislation governing auctions is contained in the Land and Business (Sale and Conveyancing) Act 1994 (SA) and the relevant provisions are discussed below.

 Dummy bidding occurs when real estate agents plant employees or friends to pose as bidders during an auction in a bid to create the impression of competition and drive the price up.
 A further variation on this has been for auctioneers to take bids from non-existent bidders.
 Responding to criticisms that such behaviour is misleading and deceptive, the legislation in South Australia has been amended to ensure greater transparency of the bidding process.